Michel-0/Nixie/README.md

 * Controlled by a Raspberry Pi Pico.
 * Designed for Gazotron IN-14 tubes, may be adapted for others easily.
 E.g. IN-8 and IN-8-2 should be compatible without any change.
-* Makes use of the right decimal point of the tube, but not the left one.
+* Makes use of the right comma of the tube, but not the left one.
+However the tube socket PCB connects both to the main PCB.
 * Prepared for IN-3 tubes as colon dots.
 * Tube voltage step-up boost converter not inclued on this PCB.
 Instead the layout has free space and connectors for it.